nerfstudio-project/nerfstudio/docs/extensions/blender_addon.md

 - It is recommended to export a high fidelity mesh as the NeRF representation from Nerfstudio.
 However if that is not possible or the scene is too large, a point cloud representation also works.
 - For compositing, it is recommended to convert the video render into image frames to ensure the Blender and NeRF renders are in sync.
 - Currently, dynamic camera focus is not supported.
+- Compositing with Blender Objects and VR180 or ODS Renders
-- For compositing Blender objects or NeRFs with Nerfstudio omnidirectional stereo renders (VR 360), configure the Blender camera to be equirectangular and enable stereoscopy in the Output Properties.
-Under the Stereoscopy panel the Blender camera settings, change the mode to "Parallel", set the Interocular Distance to 0.064 m, and checkmark "Spherical Stereo".
+  - Configure the Blender camera to be panoramic equirectangular and enable stereoscopy in the Output Properties.
+For the VR180 Blender camera, set the panoramic longitude min and max to -90 and 90.
+  - Under the Stereoscopy panel the Blender camera settings, change the mode to "Parallel", set the Interocular Distance to 0.064 m, and checkmark "Spherical Stereo".

     <center>
     <img width="300" alt="image" src="https://github-production-user-asset-6210df.s3.amazonaws.com/9502341/253217833-fd607601-2b81-48ab-ac5d-e55514a588da.png">
     </center>